 The Civic Institute

-Our mission to build principled, committed citizens is bringing together a strong cadre of military and civilian leaders.
-Leaders Can Be Made was piloted at Swansboro High School in North Carolina in the spring of 2019.
-Our new course, Critical Thinking for Leadership and Civic Engagement, will launch in spring of 2021, depending upon any remaining COVID-19 restrictions.
-This immersive course teaches how to think, not what to think.
-Students will engage in practical applications of critical thinking using current topics of interest to them and gaining skills such as clear communication, active listening, and decision-making.
+As part of the Carolina Museum of the Marine, the mission of the Civic Institute is to inspire principled, committed citizens by bringing together a strong cadre of military and civilian leaders as teachers.
+Our new course, Critical Thinking for Leadership and Civic Engagement, will launch in January, 2021.
+This immersive course teaches high school students how to think—not what to think.
+Students will engage in practical applications of critical thinking using current topics and gaining skills, such as clear communication, active listening, and decision-making.

 Want to be a part of our exciting mission?
-Contact Ashley Danielson at 910-937-0033 extension 11 or by email at email@example.com.
+Contact our Executive Director, Ashley Danielson at 910-937-0033 extension 11 or by email at firstname.lastname@example.org.
 Contributions may be made online at Make a Donation.
-Please include “capital campaign” in the comments box.
 Thank you!